feathersjs/feathers/website/content/api/client/rest.md

 The client automatically handles SSE stream buffering, correctly parsing events even when they arrive split across network chunks.
 This ensures reliable streaming regardless of network conditions.
 ::

-::warning[REST only]
+::note
-Streaming responses are only supported with the REST/HTTP transport.
-For real-time updates over Socket.io, use [channels and events](../channels) instead.
+Streaming responses use the same SSE mechanism as [real-time events](./sse) but are scoped to a single request/response cycle.
+For push-based real-time updates across clients, use [channels and events](../channels) with [SSE](./sse).
 ::

 ### Custom Methods